Corentin-Damas/Civ6-achivements/README.md

 By crossing this two data we can possibly have a better picture of what we can do to get the most of the game in a shorter time.

+### Challenge:

+Add a GUI where we can see what's left to do, and generate a random achivement to do

 ## The game
 "Civilization VI is a turn-based strategy video game in which one or more players compete alongside computer-controlled AI opponents to grow their individual civilization from a small tribe to control of the entire planet across several periods of development. "
 src: wikipedia

+### Stat of the script
+- Base Scipt: done
+- Refactoring : in progress
+- Gui : ...